gchure/phd/src/chapter_05/section_04_results.md

 the flow cell and chemical adherence to the glass surface.
-To ensure that the results from logistic regression accurately describe the data, we can compare the survival probabilities to those using the binning methods described earlier (red and black points, Fig. @fig:survival).
-Nearly all binned data fall within error of the prediction (see Materials and Methods for definition of error bar on probability), suggesting that this approach accurately reflects the survival probability and gives license to extrapolate the estimation of survival probability to regions of outside of our experimentally explored copy number regime.
+To ensure that the results from logistic regression accurately describe the data, we can compare the survival probabilities to those using the binning methods described earlier (red and black points, @Fig:survival).
+Nearly all binned data fall within error of the prediction (see Materials \& Methods for definition of error bar on probability), suggesting that this approach accurately reflects the survival probability and gives license to extrapolate the estimation of survival probability to regions of outside of our experimentally explored copy number regime.

-Thus far, we’ve dictated that for a given rate of osmotic shock (i.e. "fast" or "slow"), the survival probability is dependent only on the number of channels.
-In Fig. S13, we show the result of including other predictor variables, such as area and shock rate alone.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thus far, we’ve dictated that for a given rate of osmotic shock (i.e. "fast" or "slow"), the survival probability is dependent only on the number of channels.
+In Chapter 9, we show the result of including other predictor variables, such as area and shock rate alone.
 In such cases, including other predictors resulted in pathological curves showing that channel copy number is the most informative out of the available predictor variables.

-![Probability of survival as a function of MscL copy number.
-(A) Estimated survival probability for survival under slow shock as a function of channel copy number.
+![**Probability of survival as a function of MscL copy number.** (A) Estimated survival probability for survival under slow shock as a function of channel copy number.
 (B) The estimated survival probability of survival under a fast shock as a function of channel copy number.
 Solid curves correspond to the